Dr Katharine Wright

 - Usherwood S, Wright KAM.
 Sticks and stones: Comparing Twitter campaigning strategies in the European Union referendum.
 British Journal of Politics and International Relations 2017, 19(2), 371-388.

 - Usherwood S, Wright KAM.
-The Twitter Campaigns.
-Bournemouth: Bournemouth University, 2016.
+Talking past each other: The Twitter Campaigns.
+Bournemouth, UK: Bournemouth University, 2016.

 - Wright KAM.
 NATO’s Adoption of UNSCR 1325 on Women, Peace and Security: Making the Agenda a Reality.
 International Political Science Review 2016, 37(3), 350-361.